natashaclerkin/bia-MS3/README.md

 ## Database Choice
 In order to fulfil the project requirements, the NoSQL database MongoDB was utilised to store the data.

-This non-relational database structure suits Bia.ie as there are only a few relationships between the various collections.
+This non-relational database structure suits Bia as there are only a few relationships between the various collections.

 ## Data Modeling
 The project currently relies on five database collections: